Configuration

 Hook types

 Hooks only run for backup, prune, check, and compact.
-The bare form (before, after, etc.) fires for all four commands, while the command-specific form (before_backup, failed_prune, etc.) fires only for that command.
+The bare form (before, after, etc.) fires for all four commands.
+The command-specific form (before_backup, failed_prune, etc.) fires only for that command and is only available at the global and per-repository levels — not in per-source hooks.

 Execution order